ChrKoenig/Big_Data_Ecology/practicals/databases.md

 database tables and query them collectively.
 The key operation for this purpose is `JOIN`.

-Recall from the lecture that `JOIN` combines the rows of two tables based on a related column.
+Recall from the lecture that `JOIN` combines data from two tables based on a related column.
 For example, we might be interested in all surveys that found a species of *Dipodomys*, but the `surveys` table does not have a `genus` column.
 Thus, we need to `JOIN` information from